Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Introduction

-The layout of this paper is as follows: Section \ref{sec_model} describes dynamics of an ATES system and a building climate comfort system.
+The layout of this paper is as follows.
+Section \ref{sec_model} describes dynamics of an ATES system and a BCC system.
 In Section \ref{sec_formulation}, we first formulate an energy management problem in a single agent, and then, extend it to a network of multiple agents.
-After which, follows three different setups, namely: one with completely decoupled agents, a centralized problem and a move-blocking centralized problem formulation.
+We present three different setups, namely: one with completely decoupled agents, a centralized problem, and a move-blocking centralized problem formulation.
 In Section \ref{sec_framework}, we develop a computationally tractable framework to solve these problems, and Section \ref{sec_sim} provides a simulation study with a comparison between these three different settings.
 In addition, the numerical results obtained via a geohydrological simulation environment (MODFLOW) are shown.
 Section \ref{final} concludes this paper with some remarks and future work.